percona/percona-helm-charts/charts/gcp-marketplace/psmdb-operator/README.md

 export TAG_MONGODB="4.2"
 ```

-Set the number of replicas for MariaDB:
+Set the number of replicas for Percona Server for MongoDB:

 ```shell
 export REPLICAS=3
 ```

-For the persistent disk provisioning of the MariaDB StatefulSets, you will need to:
+For the persistent disk provisioning of the Percona Server for MongoDB StatefulSets, you will need to:

  * Set the persistent disk's size.
 The default disk size is "32Gi".